yujinh-33/next-blog/posts/getting-started-with-javascript.md

 ---
-title: Mastering JavaScript
+title: Getting Started with JavaScript
 excerpt: JavaScript is the most important programming language for web development.
 You probably don't know it well enough!
-image: mastering-js-thumb.png
+image: getting-started-javascript.jpg
 isFeatured: false
 date: "2021-10-30"
 ---